Spanish bank reform likely to need public cash

-MADRID Spain's center-right government is hoping a bank reform package to be unveiled in February will represent a big step towards setting the ailing sector back on the road to health.
+MADRID, Jan 27 Spain's centre-right government is hoping a bank reform package to be unveiled in February will represent a big step towards setting the ailing sector back on the road to health.

 Trouble is, its hopes of avoiding having to pump in billions of euros of public funds to counter the impact of the bombed-out property sector may be dashed because of the scale of the banks' problems.